 Executive Director Search Committee

 The Board President will form a Search Committee consisting of the Board President, Vice President and HR Committee members who will be responsible for interviewing and recommending the selection of a new Executive Director to the Board of Directors for approval.
 The Board President, or his/her designee, will be the chair of the committee.
-The Board President, at his/her discretion, may use outside organizations or paid consultants or contractors as needed to assist with the search process.
-The Board President is authorized to expend up to $2,000 at his/her discretion.
+The Board President, at their discretion, is authorized to expend up to $2,500 for recruitment related expenses.
+If outside organizations, paid consultants or contractors are needed to assist with the search process, the Board President will forward recommendations to the Board of Directors for approval.
 The Board of Directors has the authority to modify any or all of these procedures as deemed necessary.
 The HR Manager will be an ex-officio member of the committee.
 The HR Manager and the Search Committee will follow the steps outlined below.

 Responsibilities of the Search Committee: